-According to new research, people who are overweight or obese at the age of 50 could be impacted by an earlier onset of Alzheimer’s.
-Learn more about this study and the relationship between weight and the disease.
+According to recent research, people who are obese or overweight at the age of 50 could be at an earlier, increased risk for Alzheimer’s disease.

-Investigating the Link Between Weight and an Earlier Risk of Alzheimer’s
+Investigating the Connection Between Midlife Weight and an Earlier Risk of Alzheimer’s

-While it is not known what exactly causes Alzheimer’s, previous studies have shown common risk factors include age, the presence of the APOE-e4 gene and family history.
-Studies have also shown a correlation between obesity in midlife, but, until now, researchers were not certain how midlife weight connected to an earlier risk of Alzheimer’s.
+While it is not known what specifically causes Alzheimer’s, previous studies have shown common risk factors include age and family history, in addition to the presence of the APOE-e4 gene.
+Studies have also shown a correlation between midlife obesity and the disease, but until now, researchers were not certain how weight was connected to an earlier risk of Alzheimer’s.

-In a recent study published in Molecular Psychiatry, researchers from the Laboratory of Behavioral Neuroscience at the National Institute on Aging (NIA) set out to learn more about the link between obesity in midlife and an Alzheimer’s onset.
+In a study recently published in Molecular Psychiatry, researchers from the Laboratory of Behavioral Neuroscience at the National Institute on Aging (NIA) set out to learn more about the link between midlife obesity and the onset of early-Alzheimer’s.

-Researchers found that participants who had a BMI of 25 or over — at the age of 50 — were more likely to develop Alzheimer’s nearly 7 months sooner than participants who were at a healthy weight.
+Researchers found that participants who had a BMI of 25 or over at the age of 50 were likely to develop Alzheimer’s seven months sooner than participants who were at a healthy weight.
 The study also showed that the disease appeared earlier as BMI in midlife increased.
-For instance:

 Subjects who had a BMI of 30 at the age of 50 were more likely to develop Alzheimer’s an entire year earlier than those who had a BMI of 28.

-The study adds to recent evidence that lifestyle choices can make a difference when it comes to decreasing risk of Alzheimer’s and dementia.
-The study states:
+The study adds to recent evidence that lifestyle choices can make a difference when it comes to decreasing the risk of Alzheimer’s and dementia.

-More studies will need to be done to determine if a lower BMI in midlife delays Alzheimer’s and to see if there is a specific BMI where the risk of Alzheimer’s increases.
+More research will need to be done to determine if a lower BMI in midlife delays the disease and to see if there is a specific BMI where the risk of increases.

-What do you think about the latest study to link BMI to Alzheimer’s disease?
-Have you seen a correlation between weight being connected to an earlier risk of Alzheimer’s in a loved one?
-Share your comments with us below.
+What do you think of the latest research to link weight to an earlier risk of Alzheimer’s?
+We’d like to hear your thoughts in the comments below.